July 2025 update

 Group members were able to register their claims between 14 February 2025 and 14 March 2025.
 This was a Court ordered deadline, and Maurice Blackburn does not have the discretion to accept registrations after this time.

-If the Court approves the proposed settlement, the settlement sum will be distributed to eligible group members pursuant to a settlement distribution scheme.
-A copy of the proposed settlement distribution scheme is available here.
-It is subject to approval by the Court.
 The settlement distribution scheme aims to deliver a simple, fair and cost-effective way to distribute the settlement funds to eligible group members.

 Under the proposed settlement distribution scheme, the settlement sum will not be divided equally between eligible group members.
 This is because group members’ claims have different values, risks and complexities associated with them.